jsdx761/Nexus/README.md

 Once you've downloaded the APK, install it using ADB like described above, or using any of the usual techniques for installing APKs on an Android device.

-The builds on Github do not include the aircraft databases, you will need to build the app's APK yourself as described above if you want that feature.

 # Using the Nexus app

 **Nexus** is a variation of the original **Radenso Nexus** app.
 It primarily